-- Amazon shuts down Wikileak (which use to run on its EC2 service)
+- Amazon shuts down Wikileaks (which use to run on its EC2 service)

-- Suddenly, the swiss rape case against Wikileaks founder Julian Assange (which was registered and closed on August 20, 2010) was reopened.
-One week after the cable leaks, on Dec 6, Assange was notified about the rape case, The Gurdian further published the allegations in the case and from here began analysis of what is consensual and what is not.
-It should be noted that Afghan documents leak happened on July 25, 2010 and within a month the first rape case on Assange was registered.
+- Suddenly, the Swiss rape case against Wikileaks founder Julian Assange (the case was registered and closed on August 20, 2010) was reopened.
+One week after the cable leaks, on Dec 6, Assange was notified about the rape case, The Guardian further published the allegations in the case, and from here began an analysis of what is consensual and what is not.
+It should be noted that the leak of the Afghan documents happened on July 25, 2010, and within a month the first rape case on Assange was registered.

-- Anonymous brings down Visa, Mastercard, swiss rape case prosecutor’s website and some other websites (using DDOS of course) under Operation Avenge Assange.
+- Anonymous brings down Visa, Mastercard, the swiss rape case prosecutor’s website, and some other websites (using DDOS of course) under Operation Avenge Assange.

 - Bank of America (~300) registers anti-BofA domain names

 - Some people believe that DDOS is an expression of freedom of expression.
 Just like workers blocking entry to a factory during a strike.

 Even if we buy this argument, the global nature of the internet has more severe implications.
 Just like strikes, while DDOS is illegal in some countries, most countries have no laws against it.
 Consider (say) a person in the UK, who has to access say PayPal which is being DDOSed from a country where there is no law against DDOS.
 This poses an interesting question on how will nations implement their laws in this borderless world.
 China did have some success in implementing its laws with its firewalls.
 But is it possible for a nation to identify (1) who is breaking the law?
 (2) Cut the communication?
 (3) Punish the lawbreaker sitting across its border?